-Article V protects investors from certain government exchange controls that limit current and capital account transfers, as well as limits on inward transfers made by screening authorities and limits on returns in kind.
+Article V protects investors from certain government exchange controls that limit current and capital account transfers, as well as limits on inward transfers made by screening authorities and, in certain circumstances, limits on returns in kind.

-In paragraph 1, each Party agrees to permit "transfers relating to a covered investment to be made freely and without delay into and out of its territory."
+In paragraph 1, each Party agrees to "permit all transfers relating to a covered investment to be made freely and without delay into and out of its territory."
 Paragraph 1 also provides a list of transfers that must be allowed.
 The list is non-exclusive, and is intended to protect flows to both affiliated and non-affiliated entities.

-Paragraph 2 provides that each Party must permit transfers to be made in a "freely usable currency" at the market rate of exchange prevailing on the date of transfer.
-"Freely usable" is a term used by the International Monetary Fund; at present there are five such "freely usable" currencies: the U.S. dollar, Japanese yen, German mark, French franc and British pound sterling.
+Pargraph 2 provides that each Party must permit transfers to be made in a 'freely unsable currency" at the market rate of exchange prevailing on the date of transfer.
+"Freely usable" is a term by the International Monetary Fund; at present there are five "freely usable" currencies: the U.S. dollar, Japanese yen, German mark, French franc, and British pound sterling.

-In paragraph 3, each Party agrees to permit returns in kind to be made where such returns have been authorized by an investment authorization or written agreement between a Party and a covered investment.
+In paragraph 3, each Party agrees to permit returns in kind to be made where such returns have been authorized by an investment authorization or written agreement between a Party and a covered investment or a national or company of the other Party.

-Paragraph 4 recognizes that, notwithstanding the guarantees of paragraphs 1 through 3, a Party may prevent a transfer through the equitable, non-discriminatory and good faith enforcement of judicial orders and judgments, or application of laws relating to such fields as bankruptcy, securities, or criminal or penal offenses.
+Paragraph 4 recognizes that, notwithstanding the obligations of paragraphs 1 through 3, a Party may prevent a transfer through the equitable, non-discriminatory, and good faith application of laws relating to bankruptcy, insolvency, or the protection of the rights of creditors; securities; criminal or penal offenses; or ensuring compliance with orders or judgments in adjudicatory proceedings.

-Article VI (Performance requirements)
+Article VI (Performance Requirements)

-Article VI prohibits either Party from mandating or enforcing performance requirements in connection with a covered investment.
-The list of prohibited requirements includes the use of local goods, the export of goods or services, the "balancing" of imports and exports, the transfer of technology, or the conduct of research in the host country.
+Article VI prohibits either Party from mandating or enforcing specified performance requirements as a condition for the establishment, acquisition, expansion, management, conduct, or operation of a covered investment.
+The list of prohibited requirements is exhaustive and covers domestic content requirements and domestic purchase preferences, the "balancing" of imports or sales in relation to exports or foreign exchange earnings, requirements to export products or services, technology transfer requirements, and requirements relating to the conduct of research and development in the host country.
 Such requirements are major burdens on investors and impair their competitiveness.